Yousuf-177/Voltix_Hackathon_Project/README.md

 ## 🧾 Notes

-- Modify hyperparameters in `config.yaml` or directly in the training command for optimization.
+- Modify hyperparameters in the training command for optimization.
 - Ensure the dataset is correctly annotated in YOLO format (one `.txt` file per image).
 - Use GPU for faster training and inference (`torch.cuda.is_available()`).